Chapter 4. What makes up the FICO Score?

 - Move from revolving debt (e.g., credit cards) to installment debt (e.g., car loans, mortgages for houses)

 As a student, you might think it is too early to think about your FICO score.
-However, remember that your credit history will decide the score for you in the future when you are ready to buy a car or a house.
+However, remember that your credit history will decide the score for you in the future when you may be ready to buy a car or a house.
 Besides protecting your financial reputation as a great citizen and consumer, a high FICO score can help you get better terms and interest rates when you apply for a loan or mortgage.
+Additionally, some rental companies and employers will check applicants' credit scores as part of their approval or hiring processes.

 Practice